European railway safety legislation

 - harmonise railway safety regulatory structures across Europe;

-- develop common safety targets and common safety methods (developed by a European Commission agency called the European Railway Agency (ERA);
+- develop common safety targets and common safety methods (developed by a European Commission agency called the European Union Agency for Railways (ERA);

 - establish safety authorities and accident investigation bodies; and